 for all $x,y\in\supp\mu_X$ and a constant $C\in[1,\infty)$ not depending on $x,y$.

 Similarly, an mm-isomorphism is defined to be a Lipschitz-isomorphism with constant $C=1$.
-(This coincides with definition 2.8 in \cite{shioya2016metric}) \end{defin} As it turns out, Lipschitz-isomorphisms are precisely the isomorphisms in $\mathsf{MM}_L$, whereas mm-isomorphisms are the ones in $\mathsf{MM}_{\leq1}$.
+(This coincides with Definition~2.8 in \cite{shioya2016metric}) \end{definition} As it turns out, Lipschitz-isomorphisms are precisely the isomorphisms in $\mathsf{MM}_L$, whereas mm-isomorphisms are the ones in $\mathsf{MM}_{\leq1}$.

 Indeed, consider a Lipschitz-isomorphism $\gp:X\supseteq\supp\mu_X\to\supp\mu_Y\ssq Y$.
 By definition, this is an injective morphism from $\mathsf{MM}_L(X,Y)$.
 We need to show that $\gp$ is surjective to ensure the existence of a two-sided inverse in $\mathsf{MM}_L(Y,X)$.
 To this end, suppose there exists $y\in\supp\mu_Y\setminus \gp(\supp\mu_X)=:Z$.
 Since $\supp\mu_X$ is closed, so is its image under the homeomorphism $\gp$, and hence $Z\ssq \supp\mu_Y$ is open.
 As every open subset of $\supp\mu_Y$ is required to have positive measure, we obtain the contradiction